loopwerk/loopwerk.io/content/articles/2025-06-25-liquid-disappointment.md

 I miss this.

-> the bar for matching the platform's visual style is practically nonexistent
+> "the bar for matching the platform's visual style is practically nonexistent"

 Apple used to make such jaw-dropping gorgeous apps.
 Yeah everyone can make fun of the linnen, wood and leather textures, but those apps were interesting.
 Every app had its own look and feel.
 Now every app looks the same.
 It started with iOS 7 and iOS 26 will only make this worse.

-> Some details are genuinely really nice.
+> "Some details are genuinely really nice.
 Yet, some of the longest-standing issues remain unresolved.
-The design team that delivers the broadest change for a three-trillion-dollar company cannot be bothered to consider legibility as a primary function of the operating system?
+The design team that delivers the broadest change for a three-trillion-dollar company cannot be bothered to consider legibility as a primary function of the operating system?"

 Oh my God, this really hits the nail on the head when it comes to Liquid Glass: things are simply not legible.
 Buttons, address bars, tab bars, tool bars.. depending on the background and your scroll position it can be fine, or completely unreadable.
 And while you scroll, colors are flashing, light is refracting, it's a technical marvel that doesn't solve any problems, it doesn't make anything better.

-> Apple has effectively infinite resources and operates on their own timeline, but everyone else does not have this kind of luxury.
+> "Apple has effectively infinite resources and operates on their own timeline, but everyone else does not have this kind of luxury.
 Springing big changes like this all at once forces so many independent developers, entire companies, and the industry as a whole to freeze their own development schedules to accommodate Apple's design system.
 It's asking a lot.
-For almost nothing in return.
+For almost nothing in return."

 This is [one of the reasons](/articles/2025/thoughts-on-apple/) why I left Apple development behind and went back to the open web.

-> I keep looking at all the changes Liquid Glass brings, and I cannot find one instance where it has markedly improved the experience in any way.
+> "I keep looking at all the changes Liquid Glass brings, and I cannot find one instance where it has markedly improved the experience in any way.
 Everything that got rounder—except for the things that didn't—why?
 Everything that got inset that wasn't before—why?
 Everything that is now blurry—why?
 I don't think it's a secret that the content area of some apps decreased.
-The margins and padding increased—except where it didn't.
+The margins and padding increased—except where it didn't."

 Yup, this.
 Things changed, but it really didn't get better.
 One change that I was excited about, was a redesigned Photos app, because iOS 18 really messed up the usability of this app.
 And yes, Apple did reintroduce a tab bar at the bottom to switch between your library and your albums ("collections").
 But the tab bar disappears as soon as you scroll, and gets replaced by a year/month/week switch for your library.
 Which then disappears when you scroll the other direction.
 It's absolutely bonkers and super distracting.